Kalutu/portfolio/README.md

 - HTML5
 - CSS3

+## Usage
+To view the webpage, simply open the `index.html` file in a web browser.

+## Contributions
+Contributions to the project are welcome.
+Feel free to submit a pull request with any improvements or fixes.

-## Getting Started
+## Credits
-To view the portfolio website locally, follow these steps:

-1. Clone the repository:
+Readme created by Kalutu Daniel.